Leadership

 Lucas Hicks

 Hicks earned a bachelor’s degree in marine engineering systems from the U.S. Merchant Marine Academy and a master’s degree in engineering management from the George Washington University.
 In 2015, Hicks was a recipient of the NNS President’s Model of Excellence Award for exceptional leadership.
-He serves on the board of directors for Boys & Girls Clubs of the Virginia Peninsula and is active in the local community through his involvement as a coach for various youth sporting leagues.
+He previously served on the board of directors for Boys & Girls Clubs of the Virginia Peninsula, and he is active in the local community as a coach for various youth sporting leagues.

 Logo For Menu